Ultrasound Guided Foam Sclerotherapy (UGFS)

 - Can resume normal daily activity with the avoidance of heavy leg exercise.

-- Mild discomfort that may last for weeks after treatment.
-Should resolve with anti- inflammatory or mild analgesic.
+- Mild discomfort that may last for a few weeks after treatment.
+Should resolve with anti-inflammatory or mild analgesic.

 - Bruising that can last 2 – 3 weeks.

-- Lumpiness along the path of the treated vein due to hardening of the vessel.
+- Lumpiness of the treated vein due to occlusion of the vessel.

-You should not have any air travel planned for at least 3 weeks after your treatment.
+Avoid any air travel or long road trips for at least 3 weeks post treatment.
 You are encouraged to improve lifestyle factors to aid in the prevention of the progression of venous disease.

 - Wear 20 mmHg – 30 mmHg compression stockings